If you've suffered a traumatic brain injury that prevents you from working, you may be eligible for Social Security disability benefits.

 The Blue Book Listing for Traumatic Brain Injuries

-Social Security's listing 11.18 states that cerebral traumas are evaluated under the provisions of the epilepsy listings, the stroke listing, or the listing for organic mental disorders, as applicable.
+Social Security's listing 11.18 states that cerebral traumas will be evaluated under either the provisions of the epilepsy listings, the stroke listing, or the listing for organic mental disorders, as applicable.

 To meet the requirements of listing 11.02 for convulsive epilepsy, you must: